btrask/stronglink/INSTALL.md

 It's not too difficult to add support for any transactional (ACID) key-value store.
 Embedded, write-optimized stores and distributed stores are the most interesting.

+MDB and LevelDB are included in the Git repository.
+Other backends need to be installed separately to be used.

 Client Configuration
 --------------------